STASVLAD/Kaggle-contest-Sberbank-Russian-Housing-Market/README.md

 1. `kremlin_km` and `sub_area` polygons
 2. centroids of `sub_area` polygons

-**Comments:** By name of the district (`sub_area` feature) we downloaded geo-polygons, created a grid of points within it, and found the most appropriate location by comparing the calculated distance to kremlin with `kremlin_km` feature.
+**Comments:** By name of the district (`sub_area` feature) we downloaded geo-polygons, created a grid of points within it, and found the most appropriate location by comparing the calculated distance to kremlin with the `kremlin_km` feature.
 As a result, we got a quite good approximation but of course there are some mistakes

 :thought_balloon: Later we will try another approach by using distances from the main circle roads of Moscow city which are also presented in the dataset